 In the 1990’s fine screening’s popularity with wastewater plant managers was growing as they responded to stricter regulations as well as a need to protect newer treatment technologies.
 JWC’s R&D staff developed the Auger Monster® in 1996 with a focus on producing cleaner and drier screenings.
 It incorporated fine screening with a perforated plate, a unique shaftless auger design and a Muffin Monster® Grinder.

 As an all-in-one headworks system the Auger Monster accomplishes several tasks in a small footprint – it grinds, screens, washes, dewaters and conveys solids from a channel flow.
 This unique solution resolved numerous solids issues and produced cleaner screenings than any product on the market.
-The grinders separates the organic waste from the other solids and returns them to the fluid stream.
+The grinder separates the organic waste from the other solids and returns it to the fluid stream.

 In 1997 the Auger Monster won the Innovation Technology Award from the Water and Environment Federation (WEF).